-Our normal business operations have recently been disrupted by a series of events, including the Chinese government's 100-day campaign focused on companies involved in the sale of health products in China, recent political and social developments in Hong Kong, and the COVID-19 pandemic and related measures to control it.
+Our normal business operations have recently been disrupted by a series of events, including the COVID-19 pandemic and related measures to control it, the Chinese government's 100-day campaign focused on companies involved in the sale of health products in China, and recent political and social developments in Hong Kong.
 See "Item 1A.
-Risk Factors - Our business in China is subject to compliance with a myriad of applicable laws and regulations...", "Risk Factors - Our Hong Kong operations are being adversely affected by recent political and social developments in Hong Kong....", "Risk Factors - Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorists attacks or acts of war...", and "Item 7.
+Risk Factors - Epidemics, such as the COVID-19 pandemic, or natural disasters, terrorist attacks or acts of war...", "Risk Factors - Our business in China is subject to compliance with a myriad of applicable laws and regulations...", "Risk Factors - Our Hong Kong operations are being adversely affected by recent political and social developments in Hong Kong...", and "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Overview."